 Hungary has a tumultuous history that pre-dates the Ottoman empire and much of its history centres around bloody reigns, disputes and wars.

-Sadly all 400 people who were housed there were forced out one night by the Arrow Cross Militiamen and removing their shoes were lined up on the banks of the Danube and shot.
-Their bodies falling into the water were carried away.
+Sadly all 400 people who were housed in those buildings were forced out one night by the Arrow Cross Militiamen and removing their shoes were lined up on the banks of the Danube and shot.
+Their bodies fell into the water and were carried away.
 It is estimated some 3,500 people were killed in this way.

 The failures of humanity never cease to amaze me.
 I just hope somehow, we can teach the next generation enough empathy and respect to not want to bomb the crap out of each other or wipe out whole civilisations.
-I live in hope!